dev-amanydv/Pay-zap/README.md

-# 💸 PayZap (This project is in development)
+# 💸 FlashVault (This project is in development)

-**PayZap** is a modern and secure payment transfer and digital wallet app built for seamless money management.
-Whether you want to send money to friends, pay bills, or keep track of your wallet balance, PayZap provides a fast, intuitive, and reliable experience.
+**FlashVault** is a modern and secure payment transfer and digital wallet app built for seamless money management.
+Whether you want to send money to friends, pay bills, or keep track of your wallet balance, FlashVault provides a fast, intuitive, and reliable experience.

 ---